Integration Testing

 Introduction

-Integration tests ensure that Flamingock operates correctly in a real environment by executing changes against live systems — such as databases, cloud APIs, or internal services.
+Integration tests ensure that Flamingock operates correctly in a real environment by executing Changes against live systems.
+Flamingock uses a dual-system that separates:

 - Distributed lock acquisition